 If you aren’t familiar with adding code to your site the plugin “Disable auto-update Email Notifications” is the easiest way to disable these emails.

-This plugin simply disabled the WordPress 5.5 auto-update email notifications when active.
+This plugin simply disabled the WordPress 5.5 auto-update email notifications when active so there is no setup needed.

 Code Snippet to Disable Auto-Update Emails in WordPress

-This code snippet can be used in your theme’s function.php file or added to your site using a plugin like code snippets.
+These code snippets can be used in your theme’s function.php file or added to your site using a plugin like code snippets.

 <?php | |